Akebs/multi-cloud/README.md

 For MSA deployment <a href="https://docs.microsoft.com/en-us/azure/app-service/quickstart-python?tabs=bash&pivots=python-framework-django"> Quickstart: Create a Python app using Azure App Service on Linux </a>

-For GCP deployment <a href="https://docs.microsoft.com/en-us/azure/app-service/quickstart-python?tabs=bash&pivots=python-framework-django"> MAIN SOURCE </a>
+For GCP deployment <a href="https://cloud.google.com/python/django"> Getting started with Django </a>